Metcha E = Very Good

 I’m Miyo Yamauchi

 I have more than 20 years of programming experience in Japan and America, but I don’t have a Computer Science degree.
 My college major was the Swahili language.
 My first job was as a shipping clerk at a trading company in Osaka, Japan.
 Instead of going to a computer school, I read other people’s code like reading books.
 It was so much fun to learn another new language!
 Because I didn’t take the same path as other programmers, my thinking is unique.
 I think outside the box.

 You are unique.
 So is your business.
 Let me help you meet your own unique needs.

 I’m a website architect.
 I enjoy making websites beautiful inside and out.

 Every object has a story.
 Stories connect people.
 Storytelling brings people together.

 I love storytelling.
 I see similarities between programming and storytelling.
-Sometimes I share my stories in public.
+Sometimes I tell my stories in the spoken world.
 If you see me somewhere, please say hello!